"The need for cargo security hinders trade efficiency."

 The world today is headed towards rebalancing of the global economy.
 This means that high, mid and low-income countries will conduct more business and trade with each other’s.
 Therefore, Cargo Security requires a baseline horizontal system that facilitates trade efficiency while supporting security processes.
 The information generated and validated by participants through the normal course of business will increase the effectiveness of security measures, providing the necessary data to officials without any additional burden upon the private sector participants.

 Within this balanced framework, the MDDEAS will provide:

-Real-time dynamic validation of participant-related and shipment-related data against domestic and foreign security databases aids in proactive analysis of deviations, mismatches or other anomalies to flag as being at risk or suspect.
-Heightened security protects both the physical well-being of participants in the shipment pipeline and the supply chain itself from costly or even catastrophic disruptions.
+1. Enhanced Supply Chain Security: Real-time dynamic validation of participant-related and shipment-related data against domestic and foreign security databases aids in the proactive analysis of deviations, mismatches, or other anomalies to flag dangerous or suspicious shipments.
+The heightened security protects both the physical well-being of participants in the shipment pipeline and the supply chain itself from costly or even catastrophic disruptions

 2. Expedited Clearance: Automatic electronic submission of pre-populated security data enables faster movement through customs and border crossings by ensuring that security information is accurate, complete, formatted, and delivered in the most effective and efficient manner to all appropriate participants in the shipment process, including governments and Customs organizations.
 Point-to-world integration helps a shipper to be Cargo Security compliant on a global basis, thus minimizing the possibility of cargo flow disruption.